hiranthaR/Json-to-Dart-Model/README.md

 #### Code equality

-You just have to select `Yes` when the process of parsing your JSON to Code has started and the extension will take care of making ready the advanced code equality check in your Dart models
+You just have to select `Yes` when the process of parsing your JSON to Code has started and the extension will take care of setting up the advanced code equality check in your Dart models

 ![Equality check menu](./readme_assets/Captura%20de%20Pantalla%202020-08-12%20a%20la(s)%206.01.10%20p.m..png "Equality check menu")

 ## Key bindings

-Convert from clipboard (`Shift + Ctrl + Alt + V`)
+Convert from Clipboard (`Shift + Ctrl + Alt + V`)

-Convert from selection (`Shift + Ctrl + Alt + S`)
+Convert from Selection (`Shift + Ctrl + Alt + S`)

 Convert from Clipboard to Code Generation supported classes (`Shift + Ctrl + Alt + G`)